ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 **Challenge:** Update the submit method so this code passes.

-Now go add and edit some tasting notes to make sure everything still passes.
+Now go add and edit some tasting notes to make sure everything still works when using the app.

 ## Delete a Note

 The final feature we will add is the ability to delete a note.
 We will keep this one simple and make it somewhat hidden so that it isn't too easy for a user to delete a note.

+For this feature, we need to switch our attention back to the `TastingNotes` page where we are listing the tasting notes.
 We will use a contruct called a <a href="https://ionicframework.com/docs/api/item-sliding" target="_blank">item sliding</a> to essentially "hide" the delete button behind the item.
 That way the user has to slide the item over in order to expose the button and do a delete.

-Using this results in a little be of rework in how the item is rendered and bound on the `TastingNotes` page:
+Using this results in a little bit of rework in how the item is rendered and bound on the `TastingNotes` page:

 ```HTML
         <ion-item-sliding v-for="note of tastingNotes" :key="note.id">